Learn something new every day

 A machine’s capacity to cool a space is directly related to the size of the area being cooled.
 As an illustration, a typical 2,000-square-foot home built to standard specifications in a more or less moderate climate will usually require an air conditioning system with a cooling capacity of 48,000 BTUs per hour.
 In contrast, an average 150-square-foot bedroom in a similarly-situated home will probably be able to get by with a unit rated at 5,000 BTUs per hour.

 Cooling capacity ratings are usually printed directly on the sticker of newer air conditioning units.
 On older models, the capacity is sometimes coded within the serial numbers.
 These ratings apply not only to residential and commercial air conditioning systems – including heat pumps that operate in the air conditioning mode – but also to industrial chillers, cooling towers, and other cooling equipment.
 These sorts of machines are necessarily more intense and as such often have higher capacities.

 Many manufacturers have adopted efficient practices and promise that their machines will use energy as responsibly as possible, and there are also a number of independent groups that can certify and audit these claims.
 The Air-Conditioning, Heating and Refrigeration Institute (AHRI) independently certifies heating, ventilating, air conditioning, and refrigeration (HVACR) equipment and components to ensure these systems meet industry efficiency standards.
 Generally, the Institute – known as the Air-Conditioning and Refrigeration Institute (ARI) prior to 2009 – works with manufacturers to develop standards and guidelines that result in uniform ratings, including cooling capacity ratings, to give consumers a basis of comparison.
-An ARI number on a heating or air conditioning unit is a guarantee that its heating or cooling capacity has been properly tested.
+An ARI number on a heating or air conditioning unit is a guarantee that its cooling or heating capacity has been properly tested.

 If you are considering buying an air conditioner for your car, does anyone know if these are sold with a cooling capacity sticker?